kobac44/Emloyee-Trail/README.md

-# Emloyee-Trails-     Please start with: node index.js
+# Emloyee-Trails-     Please type in: "node index.js" in the CLI prompt.
 Viewing and managing departments, roles, and employees in a company, so that the establishment can organize and plan their business.